 Job Corps is a public-private partnership, administered by the U.S. Department of Labor.
 Job Corps works for everyone.
 It works for the disadvantaged youth who attend the program, for communities where Job Corps centers are located, for employers who hire Job Corps students.
 It also works for other individuals such as school educators and peer counselors who may want to refer young people to Job Corps.The Sacramento Job Corps Center offers career technical training in the trades listed below:

 Career training, high school education, driver;s license training and career counseling is provided.
 Job Corps offers leadership and recreational opportunities in a safe residential or non-residential environment.
-Medical care and meals (three a day), as well as free room and board, are provided.
+Basic medical care and meals (three a day), as well as free room and board, are provided.
 Job placement assistance upon completion are offered to Job Corps students.